 Changes in capital are due to the growth in assets as well as the increase in our loan portfolio.
 Radius Credit Union has historically focused on traditional financial services and managed a moderate level of risk in its loan and investment portfolio.
-Based on the aggressive planned approach to loan growth taken in 2018, the near term equity percentages have reduced slightly.
-The 2018 capital strategy will support and accelerate our future capital growth even with continued loan and overall asset growth.
-The Common Tier 1 Equity at the end of the year was 12.24% from 13.13% in 2017.
-Risk Weighted Capital was 13.78% compared to 14.82% in the prior year; and the Capital Leverage Ratio has improved slightly from 7.11% to 7.59% at the end of 2018.
+The dollars in retained earnings have increased by just under \$2.0 Million; however considering the 7.7% overall growth in assets combined with the 2.20% growth in loans the capital percentages have reduced slightly.
+The Common Tier 1 Equity at the end of the year was 12.14% compared to 12.24% in 2018.
+Risk Weighted Capital was 13.59% compared to 13.78% in the prior year; and the Capital Leverage Ratio has also reduced slightly from 7.59% to 7.40% at the end of 2019.

 The Capital Plan outlines strategies to ensure the minimum target levels are met.
 There are several key measures of capital which value both the amount and the quality of capital holdings.
-Radius Credit Union met all regulatory requirements in 2018.
+Radius Credit Union met all regulatory requirements in 2019.